 Some potential partnerships will flow naturally out of the gaps left by a pro-Brexit government, generating the need to create and maintain pan-European links in academia, for example.
 Lobbying for the continuation of the Erasmus scheme is vital for future generations of Europe, as Timothy Garton Ash argues in this wide-ranging piece.
 In short, a kind of continental third sector could emerge out of the mess to provide a counterweight to the anti-Europeanism at the top.

 Meanwhile there’s scope for developing connections at the municipal and local level with a revival of the twin town movement.
-This article, published before the EU referendum was even a twinkle in David Cameron’s eye, shows that there is untapped potential for links between towns within the framework already in place.
+This article, published before the EU referendum was even a twinkle in David Cameron’s eye, shows there’s untapped potential for links between towns within the framework already in place.
 Some councils are already seeing the potential.
 In a display of solidarity after the referendum, the mayor of Bromley visited the borough’s twin town in Germany.
 Neuwied’s mayor Jan Einig responded in kind: ‘We can look forward resolutely together despite Brexit, because what connects us is our friendship and our friendship cannot be destroyed by Brexit.’

 Travel to the Continent